Minimax estimation of smooth densities in Wasserstein distance: Main results

 \begin{theorem} For any $p,p',q \geq 1$, and $s \geq 0$, if $L$ is a sufficiently large constant, then

 where the infimum is taken over all estimators $\tilde \mu$ based on $n$ observations. \end{theorem}

-Note that, when $p \geq 2$, this rate is worse than the upper bound given in Theorem~\ref{thm:estimation_ub} for all $s > 0$ and $d \geq 1$.
+Note that, when $p \geq 2$, this rate is worse than the upper bound given in \cref{thm:estimation_ub} for all $s > 0$ and $d \geq 1$.
 This establishes that the class of densities bounded from below is strictly easier to estimate than the class of all densities, for all nontrivial smoothness parameters.

-When $s \in [0, 1)$, we can also prove an upper bound.
-While this bound does not match the lower bound above, it nevertheless verifies qualitatively the behavior present in Theorem~\ref{thm:unbounded_lb}.
+When $s \in [0, 1)$, and we consider the Holder class $\hol{s}{L}$, we can obtain a nearly matching upper bound, up to a logarithmic factor.
 Moreover, the estimator we construct is a \emph{histogram}.
 This property enables the use of such an estimator in practical applications.
-We take up this point in Section~\ref{sec:comp}.
+We take up this point in \cref{sec:comp}.